Alignak-monitoring/alignak/doc/source/13_monitoring/windows.rst

 Publicly available services that are provided by Windows machines ("HTTP", "FTP", "POP3", etc.) can be monitored by following the documentation on :ref:`Monitoring publicly available services (HTTP, FTP, SSH, etc.) <monitoring/network-service>`.

-The instructions assume that you've installed Shinken according to the :ref:`Installation tutorial <gettingstarted/installations/shinken-installation>`.
+The instructions assume that you've installed Alignak according to the :ref:`Installation tutorial <gettingstarted/installations/alignak-installation>`.
 The sample configuration entries below reference objects that are defined in the sample config files ("commands.cfg", "templates.cfg", etc.) that were installed.

 Overview